 Testimonials – they add enormous value to your LinkedIn profile.
 Ask some trusted referees or former clients/customers if they would write a LinkedIn testimonial for you.

 Follow through on performance

 Your brand might be strong and your performance must be too.
-On top of showing up and putting in the hours, add extra effort to aligning your work to organisational goals, demonstrating initiative, being open to change and showing respect to others.
+On top of showing up and putting in the hours, add extra effort to aligning your work to organizational goals, demonstrating initiative, being open to change, and showing respect to others.

 Upskilling and professional development

-Now may be an excellent time for you to complete study, short courses, update licences, catch up on your continuing professional development and plug skill gaps – especially those essential for the industry in which you work or aspire to.
-For more substantive courses, Course Seeker is a good place to start and several heavily subsidised courses have recently been announced by the Australian government in response to COVID-19 – at both undergraduate and postgraduate level.
+Now may be an excellent time for you to complete study, short courses, update licenses, catch up on your continuing professional development and plug skill gaps – especially those essential for the industry in which you work or aspire to.
+For more substantive courses, Australia’s Course Seeker is a good place to start.

 Brush up on your virtual interview skills

 Virtual interviews will be a necessity for many job applicants now.
 Prepare for a possible interview by checking that your technology is compatible (as necessary) and works well; practice speaking to the appropriately placed camera and ensure your background is uncluttered and free from distraction.
 Remember that panelist(s) may be interviewing you from their home(s) so be prepared for a remote work conference scenario.
 Of course, keep your resume next to you and know it well.

 While it’s always important to keep in touch with your networks, it’s perhaps more critical now.
 Reach out to sponsors, mentors, or mentees for advice and support.